| SOCIAL

 (pdf)

-- The Great Turning: living at a moment of global crisis and possibility
+Macy (Yes!) - The Great Turning: living at a moment of global crisis

 virtue to the alienated spirit of capitalism

-The Impossible Will Take a Little While: Hope in a Time of Fear
+Loeb - From The Impossible Will Take a Little While: Hope in a

-American politics and the environment: reasons for hope (from The Last
+Orr - American politics and the environment: reasons for hope (from The

 Jensen (Orion) - Environmental action beyond hope (from Endgame)